Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-All this does is removes repeated subtraction per row in the 5-dimensional set with the subtraction example.
+All this does is remove repeated subtractions per row in the 5-dimensional set with the subtraction example.
 You can also view it as taking away the iteration amount per row.

 <br /><br />